How to Become a

 Orientation is the first step in our process.
 It's a 1-hour event that includes a full breakdown of our applicant requirements, an overview of what to expect at evaluation, the mission of Happy Tails, and details about various facilities and visits.
 At the end is an open Q&A and discussion for anyone who is interested.

-Orientation occurs monthly in Sandy Springs and Lawrenceville, GA.
+Orientation occurs monthly in Sandy Springs and quarterly in Lawrenceville, GA.

 Please note: Pets are not allowed at Orientation and this is for handlers only.